Application Deadline: December 31.

 The Fellows Committee invites nominations for APA Fellow status for members of STP who are also APA members.
 Self‑nominations are welcome.
 The Society is committed to increasing the diversity of Fellow nominees.
 The Society’s criteria for APA Fellow Status include the following:

 Nominees need not meet all the above criteria.
 Examples of significant contributions are below.
-For all criteria, nominees need to demonstrate that they have met APA's principle criterion for selection to Fellow status -- that is, that they have made "unusual and outstanding contribution or performance in the field of psychology and that their contributions have national and/or international impact.
+For all criteria, nominees need to demonstrate that they have met APA's principle criterion for selection to Fellow status -- that is, that they have "unusual and outstanding contributions or performance in the field of psychology" and their contributions have national and/or international impact.

 *If the committee members need additional information to evaluate the application, they will contact the nominator and/or their endorsers.